NeCTAR-RC/ResOsTrainTheTrainer/Booklet/Booklet.md

 -- *Slide End* --

-We are finding it more fun to do a play with one of the helpers playing out the roll of the man in the middle: and no envelopes!
+We are finding it more fun to do a play with one of the helpers playing out the roll of the eavesdropper in the middle: and no envelopes!

 Also, we put this in because when we first started delivering this course the NeCTAR scheduler was aggressively